intsystems/BMM/lab5/Readme.md

 5. [Pyatkin Stanislav] Repeat "learning to learn" experiment on MNIST.
 Visualize norm of the gradient and norm of the parameter of gradients for optimization steps for different optimzers: SGD, Adam, LSTM.
     - [Learning to learn](https://arxiv.org/pdf/1606.04474.pdf)

-6. Consider hyperparameter random search problem for linear regression with 10 features.
+6. [Ksenofontov Gregory] Consider hyperparameter random search problem for linear regression with 10 features.
 The covariance matrix is a hyperparameter.
 Consider problem with different rank of covariance matrix: from 1 to 10.
 Visualize convergence rate of random search for different ranks and distance from true matrix to the best found.
     - [Hyperparameter optimization for linear regression](http://strijov.com/papers/HyperOptimizationEng.pdf)